-The main steps in preparing the mine and mill for restart of production are:
+The main steps in preparing the mine and mill for operational readiness and a resumption of production are:

-- Restart planning: Detailed restart planning including identification of critical project and maintenance work required to be completed prior to restarting the operations. - Restart announcement: Once conditions required to support restarting the McArthur River and Key Lake operations have been met, an announcement will be made. - Critical project execution: Cameco's current assumption is that all critical project work can be completed within a one-year time frame. - Maintenance readiness check: As a significant number of the facilities will have been shut down for more than two years, equipment and facility readiness checks will be performed prior to restarting operations. - Recruitment: Workers will be mobilized in stages (restart planning team, maintenance preparation team, and operational team). - Training: Cameco currently assumes that a sufficient number of experienced workers can be recruited in order to minimize operational training requirements and timelines.
+- Detail planning: Detailed planning including identification of critical project and maintenance work to be completed. - Critical project execution: Completion of all critical project work. - Maintenance readiness check: Completion of equipment and facility readiness checks. - Recruitment: Workers will be mobilized in stages (restart planning team, maintenance preparation team, and operational team). - Training: Completion of operational training requirements.

 Once critical projects, maintenance readiness checks and sufficient recruitment and training have occurred, the mine and mill will restart operations.
-Cameco projects that this will take a minimum of 9 months.
 Initial mill feed for the Key Lake restart will come from the high-grade broken inventory (4.2 Mlbs at a grade of 17% U3O8) stored underground at McArthur River.